dwyl/phoenix-todo-list-tutorial/README.md

 ## Why? 🤷‍

-Todo lists are familiar to most people. <br />
+Todo lists are familiar to most people;
+we make lists all the time.
-_Building_ a Todo list from scratch is a great way to learn Phoenix.
+_Building_ a Todo list from scratch is a great way to learn Phoenix because the UI/UX is simple, so we can just focus on Phoenix implementation.
-This tutorial does not assume any prior Phoenix knowledge/experience.
+This tutorial shows complete beginners how to build a Todo list in Phoenix without assuming any prior Phoenix knowledge/experience.

 <br />

 ## What? 💭

-A todo list example created from scratch step-by-step in Elixir/Phoenix.
+A Todo list tutorial created from scratch step-by-step in Elixir/Phoenix.

 ### Try it on Heroku: [phxtodo.herokuapp.com](https://phxtodo.herokuapp.com)